Do Go On - 532 - Dashcon Failure

 A police officer.

-Yeah, you're fantastic.
+Yeah, you look fantastic.

 I'm pretty glad I haven't done my ACAP catchphrase tonight.